PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-06 08:27:10
+Last updated: 2024-04-06 08:27:43
-Random Quote: Damn it, Ted!
-I was about to drop some sweet word play about logarithms and getting into a rhythm with my log. - Barney Stinson
+Random Quote: There are only two reasons to date a girl you've already dated: breast implants. - Barney Stinson